MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/overview.md

 ---
 title: Contributing to PowerShell documentation
-description: This article is an overview of how to get started as a contributor to the PowerShell documentation. ms.date: 03/05/2020 ms.topic: conceptual
+description: This article outlines the steps required to contribute to the PowerShell documentation. ms.date: 03/05/2020 ms.topic: conceptual
 ---